Senior Center FAQ

 We recognize that sometimes there is a need for a short-term “drop in” visit in an emergency or for someone visiting from out of town.
-Medical records and assessments require time to secure, but if the intake packet is completed ahead of time, we will do our best to accomodate short-term-stay Members.
+Medical records and assessments require time to secure, but if the intake packet is completed ahead of time, we will do our best to accommodate short-term-stay Members.

 18. What is a typical day like at NSC?